Ahichchhatra: History

 According to Jain Tradition, the history of Ahichchhatra traditionally starts from the period of 1st Tirthankara Rishabhanatha.
 It was visited by all 24 Tirthankaras.
 Ahichchhatra is believed to be the place where Parshvanatha, the 23rd Tirthankar of Jainism, attained Kevala Jnana (omniscience).

+Ahichchhatra was one of the sixteen Mahajanapadas.
+Several ancient Jain āyāgapaṭa were excavated from this site, including the famous Nāṃdighoṣa āyāgapaṭa dated early c.
+15 CE.
+27 Jain inscriptions discovered here bear dates prior to 100 CE.

+Alois Anton Führer excavated a Jain temple constructed during the reign of Indo-Scythians dynasty, enhrining idols from 96—152 CE.
+A number of Jain temples were discovered by Alexander Cunningham during excavation.
+Many idols, stupas and pillars from the Kushan and Gupta periods have been discovered in Ahichchhatra.

+Vividha Tirtha Kalpa, composed by Śvetāmbara Acharya Jinaprabha Suri in the 14th century CE, mentions Samkhyāvatǐ as the earlier name of Ahichchhatra and describes two Jain temples dedicated to Parshvanatha in the area.
+According to Ahicchatra-nagri-kalpa, this place was visited by Goddess Ambika.
+Kaivalyamala, written by Śvetāmbara Jain acharya Udyotansuri in c.
+778 CE, mentions that Harigupta of the Gupta Empire took diksha here.

 Its history reaches back to late Vedic times, at which time it was capital of the Panchala kingdom.
-The name is written Ahikshetras as well as Ahi-chhatra, but the local legend of Adi Raja and the Naga, who formed a canopy over his head, when asleep, shows that the later is the correct form.
-The fort is said to have been built by Adi Raja, an Ahir whose future elevation sovereignty was foretold by Drona, when he found him sleeping under the guardianship of a serpent with expended hood.
+The name is written Ahikshetras as well as Ahi-chhatra, but the local legend of Adi Raja a Naga Descendent, who formed a Naga canopy over his head, when asleep, shows that the later is his correct form.
+The fort is said to have been built by the Adi Raja, a Nāga Descendent from Vasuki whose future elevation sovereignty was foretold by Drona, when he found him sleeping under the guardianship of a serpent with expended hood.
 The fort is also called Adikot.

 The last independent ruler of Ahichatra was Achyuta Naga, who was defeated by Samudragupta, after which Panchala was annexed into the Gupta Empire.
 The coins of Achyuta found from Ahichatra have a wheel of eight spokes on the reverse and the legend Achyu on the obverse.